react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 After you run these two commands you should be ready to go.
 Let's start implementing the app!

-### Step 1.
-React-Navigation and React-Native-Paper initial setup.
+### 1. React-Navigation and React-Native-Paper initial setup.

 Both these libraries require a minimal setup.